EeroKokkonen/HiveOs-watchdog/README.md

 ## Other usefull commands

-If you just want to turn watchdog off type:__
+If you just want to turn watchdog off type: <br />
 `systemctl stop electric-watchdog`

-If you don't want watchdog to automatically go on when booting type:__
+If you don't want watchdog to automatically go on when booting type: <br />
 `systemctl disable electric-watchdog`

-If you want to get rid of watchdog go to the HiveOs-watchdog folder and type:__
+If you want to get rid of watchdog go to the HiveOs-watchdog folder and type: <br />
 `make uninstall`